Anthony Cordesman

 Anthony H. Cordesman (August 2, 1939 – January 29, 2024) was an American national security analyst.
-He held the Arleigh A. Burke Chair in Strategy at the Center for Strategic and International Studies (CSIS) and was a national security analyst on a number of global conflicts.
+He held the Arleigh A. Burke Chair in Strategy at the Center for Strategic and International Studies (CSIS) and was a national security analyst of global conflicts.

 Life and career

 Cordesman earned his B.A. from the University of Chicago (1960), his M.A. from the Fletcher School, Tufts University (1961), and his Ph.D. from the University of London (1963).

 At CSIS, he was the director of the Gulf Net Assessment Project and the Gulf in Transition study, and Principal Investigator of the CSIS Homeland Defense Project.
 He directed the Middle East Net Assessment Program, acted as co-director of the Strategic Energy Initiative, and directed the project on Saudi Arabia Enters the 21st Century.
 He was the author of a wide range of studies of energy policy, and wrote extensively on oil and energy risks and issues, and is the co-author of The Global Oil Market: Risks and Uncertainties, CSIS, 2006.
 He was a Professor of National Security Studies at Georgetown University and fellow at the Woodrow Wilson International Center for Scholars at the Smithsonian Institution.

 Cordesman served as national security assistant to Senator John McCain of the Senate Armed Services Committee and as civilian assistant to the Deputy Secretary of Defense.
 He was also a past director of intelligence assessment in the Office of the Secretary of Defense.
 He directed the analysis of the lessons of the Yom Kippur War for the Secretary of Defense in 1974, coordinating the U.S. military, intelligence, and civilian analysis of the conflict.
 He was awarded the Department of Defense Distinguished Civilian Service Award.

-Cordesman visited and lectured in Asia from the 1960s, and was a senior advisor to the U.S.-Asia Institute.
+Cordesman lectured in Asia from the 1960s, and was a senior advisor to the U.S.-Asia Institute.
 He was a guest lecturer in China on energy and Middle East security for the State Department in 2007.
 He was the co-author of Chinese Military Modernization: Force Development and Strategic Capabilities, CSIS, Washington, 2007.

-Cordesman also served in other government positions, including at the United States Department of State, Department of Energy, and director of International Staff at NATO.
+Cordesman also served in other government positions at the United States Department of State, Department of Energy, and as director of International Staff at NATO.
 He carried assignments posts in the United Kingdom, Lebanon, Egypt, Iran, Turkey and West Germany, and worked in Saudi Arabia.

 Cordesman authored over 50 books on U.S. security policy, military strategy, energy policy, and the Middle East.
 He was also a long-term contributor to the American hi-fi magazine, The Absolute Sound.

 Cordesman died on January 29, 2024, at the age of 84.